Ashleigh Johnson: Ransom Everglades High

-Johnson was a multi-sport athlete and also competed in swimming in high school.
-She earned all-county honors twice in swimming.
-She was the state individual champion on the 50 Free event in her sophomore year.
+As a multi-sport athlete, Johnson also competed in swimming in high school, as did many outstanding water polo players.
+She earned all-county honors twice in swimming, and was the Florida State individual High School champion in the 50-yard Freestyle event in her Sophomore year in 2009 with a time of 23:46.

-As a senior, Johnson committed to play water polo at Princeton University.
-She graduated from high school in 2012.
+As a senior, Johnson committed to play water polo at Princeton University though she had also strongly considered the University of Southern California.

-Collegiate career
+Princeton University

+Johnson attended Princeton University on a full athletic scholarship, where she played water polo goalkeeper under Head Coach Luis Nicolao.
 In her first year she was named Third-Team All American, while earning Honorable Mention as a sophomore in 2014, and Second Team as a junior in 2015.
+During her time with the Princeton Women's team, they won Southern titles in 2013 and 2014, and were Eastern Championships in 2013 and 2015.
+The team played in the NCAA Championships in both 2013 and 2015.
+In 2016, Princeton's women's water polo team placed third in the Collegiate Water Polo Association (CWPA) Championship, and Johnson, as a Sophomore was honored as a member of the All Collegiate Water Polo Association Tournament team.
+With her speed and awareness of her competitors' strategies, Coach Nicolao, who trusted her instincts, allowed her to occasionally dart out from the goal line to meet attackers and steal the ball or block a shot, though on a few occasions it cost Princeton a goal.

-In 2017, Johnson graduated with a bachelor's degree from Princeton University.
-She majored in psychology.
+In 2017, Johnson graduated with a bachelor's degree in Psychology from Princeton.
+Her sister Chelsea, who also played for Princeton, graduated in 2018.

-Johnson finished her collegiate water polo career as Princeton's all-time leader in saves (1,362).
-During her time at Princeton, she compiled a 100-17 win-loss record with a .693 save percentage.
+Johnson finished her collegiate water polo career as Princeton's all-time leader in saves with 1,362.
+During her time at Princeton, she compiled a 100-17 win-loss record with a .693 save percentage as goaltender.
 She was the first Princeton women's water polo player to be named first team All-America and she was the third ever to be selected All-America in each of her four seasons.
 She was a 19-time CWPA Defensive Player of the Week award winner, a four-time first-team all-conference player and the CWPA Player of the Year.